samyilin/dotfiles/README.md

 cd $HOME/dotfiles && ./remove

 ```
 will do it.
-If you wish to delete this git repo altogether, then do
+If you wish to delete this git repo from your hard drive
+altogether, then do

 ```bash
 rm -rf $HOME/dotfiles
 ```
+##TODO

+1. Finish up SSH config.
+SSH config is harder than I imagined, but not
+   too much harder.
+I just want to write an SSH wrapper of some kind to
+   ease its use.
+2. Overhaul Vim experience.
+I want to use some plugins to enable LSP or
+   other IDE-like features.
+Might use Neovim?
+Who knows?
+I might come up
+   with an init.lua just for Neovim.